icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [Secure by Design (early access)](https://www.manning.com/books/secure-by-design?a_aid=danbjson&a_bid=0b3fac80) - Shows how to use Domain-Driven Design to avoid security vulnerabilities.
 - [Specification by Example](https://www.manning.com/books/specification-by-example) - This book distills from the experience of leading teams worldwide effective ways to specify, test, and deliver software in short, iterative delivery cycles.
 Case studies in this book range from small web startups to large financial institutions, working in many processes including XP, Scrum, and Kanban.
 - [Versioning in an Event Sourced System](https://leanpub.com/esversioning) - Have you had troubles with versioning an Event Sourced system?
 Just getting into a new Event Sourced system for the first time?
 This book is the definitive guide of how to handle versioning over long periods of time.
+- [What is Domain-Driven Design?](https://learning.oreilly.com/library/view/what-is-domain-driven/9781492057802/) - A quick read exploring the core patterns and principles of Domain-Driven Design, as well as strategies for applying DDD in brownfield projects.
 - [Writing Great Specifications](https://www.manning.com/books/writing-great-specifications) - Writing Great Specifications is an example-rich tutorial that teaches you how to write good Gherkin specification documents that take advantage of Specification by Example's benefits.

 ## Free eBooks